podio/conssert/README.md

         users.every('users favourite number').is_a(int)
 ```

-In the example above we make sure that all favourite numbers of all the users are values which type `int`.
+In the example above we make sure that all favourite numbers of all the users are values of type `int`.

 If we are interested in both favourite numbers and favourite colors we can use the expansion symbol `*` to cover both:

 ```python